IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 Encounter that: ties in the Fray, also includes Konrad + clockwork

+Another encounter w Konrad Luca - need to rehab his image
+- potentially visit his factory - give them a hook?
+- can give them an in with Feldspar - calling card to his business runestone / ask for appointment under Konrad's name
+- Worried that investors will pull the plug after losing last shipment of misurium - production will be halted for several months
+	- Put all of his savings into this - on closer inspection, his jacket is fraying and patched
+	- Would have taken on bluemoon as assistant, but they're about to lose their budget
+	- Telling lab tech Saranna (female dark skinned elf) they might soon be pressed for money, he might have to let her go - has two months of savings that he can send her off with
+- Warn them that Giltstern has repurposed the automata they bought from him into combat automata
+	- entirely against his original wishes - they're using science to inflict violence

 Fray-tide moves in
 - Feldspar is leaving on one of the giltstern trading galleons - need to get to him before it leaves